WatchGuard AP Device Requirements and Limitations

 - The Firebox configuration must include a policy that allows NTP traffic from the AP device to the Internet.
 The AP device uses an NTP server to set the correct local time.

 - The Firebox and AP devices on your network require access to WatchGuard servers (*.watchguard.com) on port 443.
-This allows the Gateway Wireless Controller on the Firebox to register and activate AP devices, and check for new firmware updates.
-AP devices require access to WatchGuard servers to obtain country and regional information.
+This allows the Gateway Wireless Controller on the Firebox to register and activate AP devices, and find new firmware updates.
+AP devices require access to WatchGuard servers to get country and regional information.

 The default Outgoing policy allows NTP traffic from the trusted network.
 If you remove or disable the Outgoing policy, or if your AP device is connected to the Optional network, you must add an NTP policy to allow outgoing NTP traffic from the network the AP device connects to.

-- You cannot use a WatchGuard Management Server to manage WatchGuard AP devices.
+- You cannot use a WSM Management Server to manage WatchGuard AP devices.

 - You cannot locate WatchGuard AP devices behind a NAT firewall.

-- We recommend a maximum of 20-40 associated wireless clients per radio based on the overall airtime demand of the clients.
+- We recommend you configure your AP device to accept connections from a maximum of 20-40 wireless client devices for each radio, based on the overall airtime demand of the client devices.